 ORGANIZING (THIRD PARTY) DETECTION

 Ensure that there is a network to report any and all unusual or suspected third party activities.
-The LaborLook. com website is an excellent tool for keeping an eye on union activity if you have multiple locations, allowing reporting of any activity in the local area as well.
+A management-facing LaborLook. com website is an excellent tool for keeping an eye on union activity if you have multiple locations, allowing reporting of any activity in the local area as well.
 The core team of supervisors can be the conduit for such reporting and they should develop their own networks within their work areas to keep apprised of and report any activity.
 The reporting party should be thanked and not chastised for reporting seemingly insignificant items.

 EMPLOYEE RELATIONS (HUMAN RESOURCES) TEAM